python/cpython/Doc/library/os.rst

    newly created namespace.
    See the :manpage:`unshare(2)`
    man page for more details.
-   The *flags* argument is a bit mask, combining zero or more of the ``CLONE_*`` constants, that specifies which parts of the execution context should be unshared from their existing associations and moved to a new namespace.
+   The *flags* argument is a bit mask, combining zero or more of the :ref:`CLONE_* constants <os-unshare-clone-flags>`, that specifies which parts of the execution context should be unshared from their existing associations and moved to a new namespace.
    If the *flags* argument is ``0``, no changes are made to the calling process's execution context.